-ADDRESSING THE SYSTEM OF PROSTITUTION, IMPOSING PENALTIES ON ITS PERPETRATORS, PROVIDING PROTECTIVE MEASURES AND SUPPORT SERVICES FOR ITS VICTIMS, AND DECRIMINALIZING VAGRANCY, REPEALING FOR THE PURPOSE ARTICLES 202 AND 341 OF THE REVISED PENAL CODE AND AMENDING R.A.
-9208, AND FOR OTHER PURPOSES
+- 1 ADDRESSING THE SYSTEM OF PROSTITUTION, IMPOSING PENALTIES ON - 2 ITS PERPETRATORS, PROVIDING PROTECTIVE MEASURES AND - 3 SUPPORT SERVICES FOR ITS VICTIMS, AND DECRIMINALIZING - 4 VAGRANCY, REPEALING FOR THE PURPOSE ARTICLES 202 AND 341 OF - 5 THE REVISED PENAL CODE AND AMENDING R.A.
+9208, AND FOR OTHER - 6 PURPOSES

-Be it enacted by the Senate and House of Representatives of the Philippines in Congress assembled:
+Be it enacted by the Senate and the House of Representatives of the Philippines in Congress Assembled:

-SECTION 1.
-Short Title. - This Act shall be known as "The Anti-Prostitution Act of 2013".
+7 SECTION 1.
+Short Title. - This Act shall be known as "The Anti-8 Prostitution Act of 2006".

-SEC.
-2. Declaration of Policies. - The State:
+SECTION 2.
+Declaration of Policies. - The State:

-- (a) In accordance with the relevant international instruments, particularly, the Universal Declaration on Human Rights, Convention on the Elimination of All Forms of Discrimination Against Women, Convention on the Rights of the Child, Convention Against Transnational Organized Crime including its Protocol to Prevent, Suppress and Punish Trafficking in Persons, Especially Women and Children, and other international human rights instruments of which the Philippines is a party, declares its commitment to end the continuing sexual exploitation of women, men, and children and all forms of gender-based violence by creating an enabling environment where the human rights of women and children are promoted, protected, and fulfilled; - (b) recognizes prostitution as a human rights violation that calls for coordinated and sustained response from all agencies of government as well as non-governmental organizations that comprehensively addresses the factors that perpetuate sexual exploitation; - (c) recognizes that women and children are systematically victimized by and in the system of prostitution and must, therefore be given protection and support by the State, instead of being treated as offenders;
+(a) In accordance with the relevant international instruments, particularly, the Universal Declaration on Human Rights, Convention on the Elimination of All Forms of Discrimination Against Women, Convention on the Rights of the Child, Convention Against Transnational Organized Crime including its Protocol to Prevent, Suppress and Punish Trafficking in Persons, Especially Women and Children, and other international human rights instruments of which the Philippines is a party, declares its commitment to end the continuing sexual exploitation of women, men, and children and all forms of gender-based violence by creating an enabling environment where the human rights of women and children are promoted, protected, and fulfilled.

-- recognizes that eliminating prostitution is essential for women and children to genuinely and meaningfully participate in nation-building; and. - (e) recognizes that the law on vagrancy has outlived its usefulness and that vagrants should be looked upon not as common criminals but as victims of their ill circumstance.
+(b) recognizes prostitution as a human rights violation that calls for coordinated and sustained response from all agencies of government as well as non-governmental organizations that comprehensively addresses the factors that perpetuate sexual exploitation.

-SEC.
-3. Definition of Terms. - The following terms are defined for purposes of this Act:
+(c) recognizes that women and children are systematically victimized by and in the system of prostitution and must, therefore, be given protection and support by the State, instead of being treated as offenders; (d) recognizes that eliminating prostitution is essential for women and children to genuinely and meaningfully participate in nation-building; and (e) recognizes that the law on vagrancy has outlived its usefulness and that vagrants should be looked upon not as common criminals but as victims of their ill circumstance.
+SECTION 3.
+Definition of Terms. - The following terms are defined for purposes of this Act: (a) Prostitution - any act, transaction, scheme or design involving the use OR EXPLOITATION of a person, whether through the performance of such act or mere demonstration thereof, whether woman, man or child, for the sexual gratification or pleasure of another in exchange for money or checks, profit or other consideration, or any act that promotes or facilitates the accomplishment of the said act, transaction, scheme or design. (b) Person exploited in prostitution - refers to a woman, man or child used, exploited or employed for another person's sexual gratification or pleasure and for the monetary gain or profit of others. (c) Child - refers to any person below eighteen (18) years of age or one who is over eighteen (18) but is unable to fully take care of or protect himself/herself from abuse, neglect, cruelty, exploitation or discrimination because of a physical or mental disability or condition. (d) Sexual exploitation - refers to the practice by which women are sexually subjugated through abuse or violation, either overt or covert, of women's sexuality and physical or mental integrity, as a means of achieving power and domination, including gratification, financial gain, and advancement.

-- (a) Prostitution any act, transaction, scheme or design involving the use OR EXPLOITATION of a person, whether through the performance of such act or mere demonstration thereof, whether woman, man or child, for the sexual gratification or pleasure of another in exchange for money or checks, profit or other consideration, or any act that promotes or facilitates the accomplishment of the said act, transaction, scheme or design; - (b) Person exploited in prostitution refers to a woman, man or child used, exploited or employed for another person's sexual gratification or pleasure and for the monetary gain or profit of others; - (c) Child refers to any person below eighteen (18) years of age or one who is over eighteen (18) but is unable to fully take care of or protect himself/herself from abuse, neglect, cruelty, exploitation or discrimination because of a physical or mental disability or condition; - (d) Sexual exploitation refers to the practice by which women are sexually subjugated through abuse or violation, either overt or covert, of women's sexuality and physical or mental integrity, as a means of achieving power and domination, including gratification, financial gain, and advancement; - (e) Sexual act -.refers to sexual intercourse, including genital-to-genital, oral-to-genital, anal-to-genital, or oral-to-anal intercourse or contact, insertion of any instrument or object into the genital or anal orifice of any person, bestiality, masturbation, sadistic or masochistic abuse, exhibition of the genitals or pubic area of any person, and other acts of a sexual nature, whether the same is made between persons of the same or opposite sex; - (f) Establishment refers to any business or enterprise, including, but not limited to, sauna, bath, massage parlor, discotheque, bar, restaurant, resort, lodging house, motel, hotel, theater, ship, vessel, cab or taxi, or any other vehicle, or any dwelling, house, jail, detention center, structure or building sewing as a cover or venue for prostitution, or any group, association or organization that engages in prostitution activities; - (g) Cult refers to, but not limited to fanatic groups that entice, recruit, and condition any person to become sexual offerings in organizational rituals or in other circumstances as part of membership requirements.
+oral-to-genital, anal-to-genital, or oral-to-anal intercourse or contact, insertion of any instrument or object into the genital or anal orifice of any person, bestiality, masturbation, sadistic or masochistic abuse, exhibition of the genitals or pubic area of any person, and other acts of a sexual nature, whether the same is made between persons of the same or opposite sex.